-In the event school must close early for some unforeseen reason, the closing will be announced on Parent Link, radio stations WBCB (Levittown, PA), WCAU, WIP, WFIL (Philadelphia, PA).
-Our school number is 752.
-School closing and emergencies are on the Neshaminy Cable TV Station on Comcast channel 27 or Verizon channel 43 and Neshaminy's website at www.neshaminy.org
+In the event school must close early for some unforeseen reason, the closing will be announced on Parent Link.
+Inclement weather information can be found on our website, the District Facebook and Twitter accounts, on local TV stations and their websites, and will be delivered via email blast, robocalls, the Neshaminy app and text alerts and Neshaminy's website at www.neshaminy.org

 We can never anticipate when an emergency will arise, but it is essential that your child/ren understands where he/she must go in case no one is at home and we are forced to close schools.
-We have attempted to indicate this in our Student/Parent Handbook and through the District memo sent out in early September, entitled INCLEMENT WEATHER AND SCHOOL CLOSING (A/B Plan).
+We have attempted to indicate this in our Student/Parent Handbook and through the District memo sent out in early September, entitled INCLEMENT WEATHER AND SCHOOL CLOSING (A/B Plan)